mjeanmar/mdi-basic-training/_docs/hpc-servers/remote-access/vscode.md

 ### Connect to the server

-To start working in VS Code on Great Lakes
+To start working in VS Code on Great Lakes:

 - click the "Connect to Host" icon next to your new greatlakes SSH listing
 - in the new window, at the top you will be asked to select "Linux" as the server type